Data & Technology Initiatives

 Several technology-focused projects are currently underway, including:

-In an effort to bridge the gap in tech tools for our partners and neighbors in need, we have launched the Techquity Fund.
+In an effort to bridge the gap in tech tools for our partners and neighbors in need, we have created the Techquity Fund.
 The fund takes into account the unique needs of those experiencing homelessness or housing insecurity and homeless service providers.

 Identifying Needs & Opportunities